-No. This plant and its alkaloid won’t reveal on most standard drug tests.
+No. This plant and its alkaloid won’t show on most standard drug tests.
 Government officials and employees are not screened specifically for Kratom use.

-The plant, Mitragyna Speciosa, doesn’t possess the same chemical structure like any of the illegal narcotics that most drug screening tests are intended to detect such as cocaine, methamphetamine, heroin, and marijuana.
-Kratom plant isn’t an opiate.
-However, once ingested and enter the bloodstream, it can interact with the same cell receptors that opioids bind to.
+Mitragyna Speciosa doesn’t possess the same chemical structure as any of the illegal narcotics that most drug screening tests are intended to detect such as cocaine, methamphetamine, heroin, and marijuana.
+Also, kratom isn’t an opiate, although once ingested it does interact with the opioid cell receptors.
 By mildly affecting the central nervous system, Kratom alkaloids can often be confused with opioids by unaware users.

 But the all-natural Mitragyna Speciosa does not have the harmful effect with the cell receptors that real opiates do.
 Kratom doesn’t cause physical addiction or any damaging long-term health consequences that are commonly observed with opiate addiction.
 In fact, some users use Kratom to counter opiate addiction, modulating the effects of opiate withdrawal by easing damaged cell receptors.